tanyamiranda/crown-clothing-store/README.md

 # Urban Dragon Wear - With Backend Server Stripe Processing

-Hosted on Heroku:
+Hosted on Heroku:<br/>
 https://urbandragonwear.herokuapp.com/

-Part of the [Complete React Developer in 2020](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) course on Udemy.com:<br/>
+Part of the Complete React Developer in 2020 course on Udemy.com:<br/>
 https://www.udemy.com/course/complete-react-developer-zero-to-mastery/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app): <br/>
+This project was bootstrapped with Create React App:<br/>
 https://github.com/facebook/create-react-app

-## Local Dev Setup
+## Local Dev Environment Setup

 This project has a backend server.
 To start yarn server and yarn client simultaneously, execute the following command at the project's root folder, as defined in the package.json file: